Kishawn-Dorman/ANOVA-Tests-and-Regression-Modelling/README.md

 Figure 4

 The PCA then generated correlation scores for the 2 components based on the 28 survey questions.
 A raising out of the scores, component 2 scores correlated highly with Q1 to Q12 and component 1 Q13 to Q28.
 Based on the questions posed, Q1 to Q12 is focused on course satisfaction and Q13 to Q28 instructor satisfaction.
-Both of the components was added to the dataset under the following variable names:
+Both of the components was added to the "TSE Analysed.csv" dataset under the following variable names:
 -	Component 1 is “InstrSat”
 -	Component 2 is “CourseSat”